 The Peles Palace

-This splendid architectural ensemble built on the left bank of the Peles River, in a very picturesque area, by King Carol I is one of the most appreciated sights in the Prahova Valley.
-The palace is considered one of the most important historical edifices in Romania, with a unique character and of great artistic value.
-It is, in fact, one of the most important monuments of this kind in Europe, dating from the second half of the nineteenth century.
+This splendid architectural ensemble built on the Peles River’s left bank, in a very picturesque area, by King Carol I is one of the most appreciated sights in the Prahova Valley.
+The palace is considered one of Romania’s most important historical edifices, with a unique character and great artistic value.
+In fact, it is one of the most important monuments of this kind in Europe, dating from the second half of the nineteenth century.

-Less than 30 km from the city, on the road that links Brasov and Campulung, going through the old St. Bartholomew neighbourhood, Bran Castle is built on a cliff, in a key strategic point.
-Initially, Bran Castle was a irregular quadrilateral-shaped fortress, built for transient military purposes.
-In time, the fortress underwent many changes, such as the addition of the South Tower or the construction of the rectangular tower at the east.
+Less than 30 km from the city, on the road that links Brasov and Campulung, going through the old St. Bartholomew neighborhood, Bran Castle is built on a cliff in a key strategic point.
+Initially, Bran Castle was an irregular quadrilateral-shaped fortress built for transient military purposes.
+In time, the fortress underwent many changes, such as the addition of the South Tower or constructing the rectangular tower at the east.
 Between 1883 and 1886, the roof was covered with tiles.
 It was transformed into a residence in 1920, under the ownership of Queen Mary.
-The most important restoration works were carried after this date, as the Queen turned the former military garrison into a comfortable, yet simple residence.
-It is best known to travellers as Dracula’s Castle, though its history does not have much to do with Vlad the Impaler.
+The most important restoration works were carried after this date, as the Queen turned the former military garrison into a comfortable yet simple residence.
+It is best known to travelers as Dracula’s Castle, though its history does not have much to do with Vlad the Impaler.

-The complex is made up of two yards: an external one, towards the eastern wall of the fortress, which is bordered by a fortified wall and features a square tower called “The Old Tower”; and an inner yard, surrounded by walls and towers.
-Currently, the fortress has been restored and it houses a museum where items of great importance to the local history, such as photocopies of various documents, weapons and tools, are displayed.
+The complex is made up of two yards: an external one, towards the eastern wall of the fortress, which is bordered by a fortified wall and features a square tower called “The Old Tower”; and an inner yard by walls and towers.
+Currently, the fortress has been restored.
+It houses a museum where items of great importance to the local history, such as photocopies of various documents, weapons, and tools, are displayed.